platformio/platformio-docs/en/latest/_sources/integration/ide/vscode.rst.txt

 .. contents:: Contents
     :local:
+    :depth: 1

 Installation
 ------------

 .. note::
     Please note that you do not need to install :ref:`piocore` separately if you are going to use :ref:`ide_vscode`. :ref:`piocore` is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.

+    If you are going to use Git for installing upstream development platforms, cloning external projects, installing library dependencies from a repository, please ensure that ``git --version`` command works from a system terminal.
+Otherwise, please install a `Git client <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.

 0. `Download <https://code.visualstudio.com>`_ and install official Microsoft Visual Studio Code.
 PlatformIO IDE is built on top of it
 1. **Open** VSCode Package Manager